pact-foundation/pact-mock_service/README.md

 ### Mac OSX and Linux, without Ruby

-See the [releases][releases] page for the latest standalone executable.
+See the [releases][releases] page for the latest standalone executables.

 ### Windows, without Ruby